 The old people grumbled:

-“What are we? for winter quarters?
+“What are we? for winter apartments?

 Aliens tear up their uniforms